ELF-Lab/OjibweMorph/Spreadsheets/README.md

 - *aw-to-oo:* For stems that end in "aw", the "aw" goes to "oo" when the suffix complex starts with "n" or "s".

-- *w-to-o (UPDATED JUNE 29, 2023):* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
+- *w-to-o:* For stems that end in "Cw", the "w" goes to "o" when the suffix complex starts with an "i" or "i1)".
 AKA, wi -> o / C __

-- *i1-Palatalization:* Stems ending in "n" palatalize to "zh" and "s" to "sh" when the suffix complex starts with the first person theme sign "i1".
-Note that it needs to be this specific, since it isn't just any old "i" that triggers palatalization.
+- *i1-Palatalization: (UPDATED FEBRUARY 4, 2024)* Stems ending in "n1" palatalize to "zh" and "s1" to "sh" when the suffix complex starts with the first person theme sign "i1".
+Note that it needs to be this specific, since it isn't just any old "i" that triggers palatalization, and not all n's and s's palatalize either.

 - *ShortV-deletion:* Delete word-final short vowels (as "i1").
 This role MUST FOLLOW i1-Palatalization and w-to-o since it needs to be there to trigger the palatalization, but does not show up in the surface form.